How One Person Can Make A Difference. Learn from a teenager how you can make a difference in your leadership career. Become an inspiration

 Here is a story of how one person can make a difference ...

-Years ago, I took my then 13 year old daughter, Connor and her two best friends to a Hillary Duff Concert.
-If Connor and her friends were anything to go by, the 6,000 tweenies at the Brisbane Entertainment Centre had been whipping themselves into an excited frenzy, for a couple of months, as they'd been counting down the days until they could see their idol Hillary Duff in concert.
+Years ago, I took my then 13-year-old daughter, Connor and her two best friends to a Hillary Duff Concert.
+If Connor and her friends were anything to go by, the 6,000 tweenies at the Brisbane Entertainment Centre had been whipping themselves into an wild frenzy, for a couple of months, as they'd been counting down the days until they could see their idol Hillary Duff in concert.

 The concert was late to start, and the crowd was becoming restive.
 I was entertaining myself by looking around the room and watching what different girls (and their Mums) were doing to bide their time.

 Within about 3 minutes the entire auditorium had joined in.
 Slowly though, the chant petered out.
-Hillary hadn't appeared and the energy wasn't sustained.
+Hillary hadn't appeared, and the energy faltered.

-Calling on their previous successful experience - if they could get 6,000 people to chant, surely they could get them to Wave - you could see all of the girls in this small band decide not to be defeated.
-They began vigorously encouraging those around them to jump up and get the wave going.
+However our small band of intrepid leaders were not to be defeated!
+Calling on their previous successful experience - if they could get 6,000 people to chant, surely they could get them to Wave.
+Encouraged by their fearless 'leader,' they began vigorously spurring those around them to jump up and get the Wave going.

-It took many attempts, sure there were sections that very slow to participate, but within about 5 minutes this small band of girls had the entire auditorium doing the mexican wave (along with the squeals - I wished I'd recorded it for you, it was one of those life experiences you just have to have!
-(Or not in this lifetime, as one of my very dear friends - who has no kids - said this morning .
-The waves went on for about 10 full circuits of the arena - I was gobsmacked!
+It took many attempts.
+There were sections that very slow to participate.
+But within about 5 minutes this small band of girls had the entire auditorium doing the Mexican wave.
+Along with the squeals!
+I wished I'd recorded it for you.
+It was one of those life experiences you just have to have!
+(Or not in this lifetime, as one of my very dear friends - who has no kids - said this morning!)

 What did it take to get 6,000 people acting together?
 It began with one person and then ...

-These young girls connected 6,000 others to their common purpose of having a fun time, and being involved in creating a terrific experience.
+These young girls connected 6,000 others to their common purpose.
+Of having a fun time, and creating a terrific experience.